-- 5.2 The criteria for what qualifies as performance significantly below expected standards (and hence the criteria for issuing a notice of unsatisfactory job performance) will be determined by the deliberation of the faculty of the academic unit with the approval of the immediate supervisor of the academic head and will be made public to all unit faculty members. - 5.3 If a faculty member receives a notice of unsatisfactory job performance in any of the three job responsibility categories (of teaching, scholarship/creative activity, and/or service), the annual review report will describe what the faculty member can do to avoid a similar assessment in subsequent years.
-After receiving an annual review report containing a notice of unsatisfactory job performance, a faculty member is required to file a written plan with the administrative head (who must approve the plan), specifying what actions will be undertaken to avoid such a notice in subsequent years.
-A timeline for undertaking and completing specified actions must be a part of the plan.
-The faculty member must complete the plan and specify the actions taken in the subsequent annual summary of professional activities. - 5.4 If a faculty member receives a notice of unsatisfactory job performance of the same kind (i.e., in teaching, scholarship/creative activity, and/or service) for three out of five years, the administrative head may mandate that the faculty member engage in professional development activities to improve job performance and/or change job responsibilities.
+- 5.2 The criteria for what qualifies as performance significantly below expected standards (and hence the criteria for issuing a notice of unsatisfactory job performance) will be determined and approved by the deliberation of the faculty of the academic unit with the approval of the dean and will be made public to all unit faculty members.
+All faculty members will be given an opportunity to provide input. - 5.3 If a faculty member receives a notice of unsatisfactory job performance in any of the three job responsibility categories (of teaching, scholarship/creative activity, and/or service), the annual review report will describe what the faculty member can do to avoid a similar assessment in subsequent years.
+After receiving an annual review report containing a notice of unsatisfactory job performance, a faculty member is required to file a response to the administrative head, specifying what actions will be undertaken to avoid such a notice in subsequent years.
+A timeline for undertaking and completing specified actions must be a part of the response.
+The faculty member must specify the actions taken in the subsequent annual summary of professional activities. - 5.4 If a faculty member receives a notice of unsatisfactory job performance of the same kind (i.e., in teaching, scholarship/creative activity, and/or service) for three out of five years, the administrative head may mandate that the faculty member engage in professional development activities to improve job performance and/or change job responsibilities.
 If job performance remains unsatisfactory in the subsequent year, another round of negotiated and/or mandated changes may be initiated. - 5.5 Before mandating participation in professional development activities and/or a change in job responsibilities, the administrative head must attempt to negotiate with the faculty member changes in the distribution of job responsibilities and/or participation in development activities that are mutually agreeable.
 If a resolution cannot be reached after negotiation, the administrative head may mandate participation in professional development activities and/or specific changes in job responsibilities.
 Both a faculty member and an academic head may, in addition to themselves, have a representative or observer present during negotiations or during discussions in which changes or actions are mandated.
-Faculty members retain the right to request a subsequent change in their job responsibilities in a written communication in accordance with Section 3.3. - 5.6 If professional development activities are negotiated, the activities shall be specified in a written plan and approved by the faculty member, the administrative head, and the immediate supervisor of the academic head.
+Faculty members retain the right to request a subsequent change in their job responsibilities in a written communication in accordance with Section 3.4. - 5.6 If professional development activities are negotiated, the activities shall be specified in a written plan and approved by the faculty member, the administrative head, and the dean.
 If professional development activities are mandated, the activities shall be specified by the administrative head in a written plan.
-This plan must be approved by the immediate supervisor of the academic head and provided with adequate support.
+This plan must be approved by the dean and provided with adequate support.
 The written plans must include timelines for the accomplishment of professional development activities.
 A faculty member must file a written report (to be included in the faculty member's annual summary of professional activities) in which the faculty member documents and describes participation in the professional development activities and how such activities led to enhancements in teaching, scholarship/creative activity, and/or service.